Berlin-Bonn Act: Compensation agreement

-Recent developments
+Developments in the 2010s and 2020s

 According to the government, around 37 percent of federal government positions were based in Bonn by the end of 2015.
 Some see this as a breach of the Berlin-Bonn Act because it was agreed that the majority of ministerial employees should work in Bonn rather than in Berlin.
 According to the Federal Ministry of Finance, this division of government offices costs taxpayers at least 8.6 million euros each year, for example in flight fares for officials' business trips.
 By July 2019, most political parties of Germany, including the Left Party, the Social Democrats, the Green Party and the Christian Democrats, were starting to agree to move all governmental institutions remaining in Bonn to Berlin, because ministers and civil servants were flying between the two cities about 230,000 times a year, which was considered too impractical, expensive and environmentally damaging.
 The distance of 500 kilometres between Bonn and Berlin was only travelable by train in 5.5 hours, so either the train connections had to be considerably upgraded, or Bonn abolished as the secondary capital.

 At the same time in 2019, Bonn, together with neighbouring Rhein-Sieg-Kreis and Landkreis Ahrweiler and supported by the governments of North Rhine-Westphalia and Rhineland-Palatinate, presented its proposals for a new Bonn Agreement.
 This agreement between the Bonn region and the German Federal Government seeks to further strengthen the position of Bonn as Germany's second seat of government, as a seat of the United Nations and as a centre for international cooperation and sustainable development.
-However, talks between Bonn and the Federal Ministry of the Interior, which is responsible for the compensations measures for the Bonn region, are stalling - also partly because of the COVID-19 pandemic in 2020.
+However, talks between Bonn and the Federal Ministry of the Interior, which is responsible for the compensations measures for the Bonn region, stalled - partly because of the COVID-19 pandemic in 2020.